wingedrhino/DistroSetup/Ubuntu/README.md

 ### Workstation Setup

-I'm assuming you're on a laptop and you installed **Ubuntu Studio 18.04 LTS**.
+I'm assuming you're on a laptop and you installed **Kubuntu 20.04 LTS**.
 I also assume you have `sudo` privileges because this is the primary user.

 ```bash